2017 Turku attack

-The 2017 Turku attack occurred on 18 August 2017 at around 16:02–16:05 (UTC+3) when 10 people were stabbed in central Turku, Southwest Finland.
-Two women were killed in the attack and eight people sustained injuries.

-Police were informed at 16:02.
-Three minutes later the attacker, Abderrahman Bouanane, a Moroccan rejected asylum seeker, had been detained.
-At the time of his arrest, Bouanane was using the name Abderrahman Mechkah, which was later discovered to be a false identity.
+On 18 August 2017, a mass stabbing took place in Turku, Finland.
+Two women were killed and eight others were injured before the perpetrator, 22-year-old Abderrahman Bouanane, was detained.
+Boaunane, a Moroccan rejected asylum seeker, had been using the alias Abderrahman Mechkah, which was later discovered to be a false identity.
 In June 2018, Bouanane was found guilty of two counts of murder with terrorist intent and eight counts of attempted murder with terrorist intent.
 He was sentenced to life imprisonment.
-It was the first time anybody had been sentenced for a terrorist crime in Finland.
+It was the first Islamic terrorist act committed in Finland.

 Bouanane reportedly identified as a soldier of the Islamic State of Iraq and Syria (ISIS).
 He had been radicalised three months before the stabbing took place.
 During the investigation, ISIS propaganda material and a video of him reciting a manifesto was discovered among his possessions.

 Background

 Finland had not experienced terrorist attacks and had faced very little political violence since the end of World War II.

 In June 2017, the Finnish Security Intelligence Service assessed the overall terrorist threat as level two ("elevated") on its four-tier scale.
 According to the Service, the most significant terrorist threat in Finland was at the time "posed by individual actors or small groups motivated by radical Islamist propaganda or terrorist organisations encouraging them."
 Europol's assessment of terrorism threats in the European Union (EU) in 2016 was similar to that of the Service:The terrorist threat in the EU in 2016 emanated from remotely directed individuals operating alone or in small groups, and those that may have been inspired by terrorist propaganda, but not directed.
 The former are receiving direction and personal instruction from, and are possibly being facilitated by, a terrorist organisation.
 The latter are individual attackers, possibly but not necessarily being helped by family and/or friends as accomplices.
 They are inspired by jihadist propaganda and messaging, but not necessarily receiving personal direction or instruction from any group.

-Between 1 January 2015 and 31 March 2017, Finland received thousand asylum applications.
+Between 1 January 2015 and 31 March 2017, Finland received ,000 asylum applications.

-Bouanane arrived in Finland at the beginning of 2016 and was a "rejected asylum seeker."
+Bouanane arrived in Finland at the beginning of 2016.
 He had previously lived as an illegal alien in Germany and had committed crimes there under several different identities from the end of 2015 until early 2016 without seeking asylum.
 He had no prior convictions in Finland according to the Finnish Legal Register Centre, but the Finnish Security Intelligence Service confirmed receiving, in early 2017, a non-specific tip-off that Bouanane appeared to be becoming radicalised and was interested in extremist ideology.
 The tip-off did not contain information suggesting an actual attack.
+His asylum application had been rejected, which he was in the process of appealing.